-Through the CCRIF Scholarship Programme of the CCRIF Technical Assistance Programme, the facility provides scholarships to students at the post-graduate level to pursue study in areas related to disaster risk management.
+Through the CCRIF programme of the CCRIF Technical Assistance Programme, the facility provides scholarships to students at the post-graduate level to pursue study in areas related to disaster risk management.

-Course Level: Scholarships are available for pursuing a masters or an MBA programme at eligible regional universities or at universities in the United Kingdom/ United States/Canada and at eligible universities in the Caribbean other than the University of the West Indies (UWI).
+Course Level: The studentships are available for pursuing a masters or an MBA programme at eligible regional universities or at universities in the United Kingdom/ United States/Canada and at eligible universities in the Caribbean other than the University of the West Indies (UWI).

-Study Subject(s): Scholarships are awarded in the areas related to disaster risk management.
+Study Subject(s): The studentships are awarded in the areas related to disaster risk management.

 List of Subjects: (Catastrophe) Risk Management; Property/Casualty Insurance; Meteorology and other hazard/disaster related disciplines

-Scholarship Award: The scholarships are valued at a maximum of US$40,000 each (for extra-regional universities) or $20,000 (for regional universities) and are specifically for those applicants who would have gained admission to a Masters level programme or an MBA programme fitting the eligibility criteria presented above.
+Award: The bursaries are valued at a maximum of US$40,000 each (for extra-regional universities) or $20,000 (for regional universities) and are specifically for those applicants who would have gained admission to a Masters level programme or an MBA programme fitting the eligibility criteria presented above.

-Number of Scholarships: Four scholarships will be offered.
+Number of Awards: Four financial aid positions will be offered.

-Eligibility: The following criteria must be met in order for applicants to be eligible for the scholarship
+Eligibility: The following criteria must be met in order for applicants to be eligible for the opportunity

-- Applications for the 2017 CCRIF Scholarships are hereby invited from individuals who are citizens of CARICOM member countries and/or CCRIF member countries in the Caribbean.
+- Applications for the 2017 CCRIF The studentships are hereby invited from individuals who are citizens of CARICOM member countries and/or CCRIF member countries in the Caribbean.

 - Eligible programmes include one-year Masters-level courses in the following areas which are available at eligible regional universities (eligible regional universities are accredited universities in any CARICOM member country or CCRIF member country) or at universities in the United Kingdom/ United States/Canada: (Catastrophe) Risk Management; Property/Casualty Insurance; Meteorology and other hazard/disaster related disciplines.